slyedoc/towles-tool/README.md

 ## Blog Posts

 Chris Also keeps a blog where he writes about his learnings.
-Check it out here: https://chris.towles.dev/ and follow him on twitter: https://twitter.com/Chris_Towles
+Check it out here: https://chris.towles.dev/ and follow me on twitter: https://twitter.com/Chris_Towles